Meet Our Specialists

 A painful bunion requires treatment.
 If the pressure increases, a fluid-filled sac called bursa may develop, and cause swelling and pain.
 Non-steroidal anti-inflammatory drugs (NSAIDs), splints, and orthotic devices may alleviate the pain.
 Surgical treatment is required to get rid of the deformity.

-Most importantly, whether you are on insulin therapy or medications, it is better to have your feet evaluated by a podiatrist.
+Most importantly, whether you are on therapy or medications, it is better to have your feet evaluated by a podiatrist.
 Usually, patients with diabetes are likely to develop neuropathy, which appears as a burning, tingling, or a feeling of numbness in the feet.
 In such conditions, you may tend to have open wounds on your feet, which you may not even realize.
 You will be at an increased risk of infections because of your weak immune system.
 In order to prevent infections, screening for wounds, evaluation of nerve sensation, and assessment of circulation should be performed at regular intervals by your podiatrist.

 Use of footwear specially designed for diabetic patients can protect your feet, and help avoid complications.
 You can reduce your risk of developing calluses and ulcers.
 These shoes provide extra depth that can accommodate custom made special inserts.